VisionLearningGroup/taskcv-2017-public/classification/README.md

 An alternative way to download the data (Google Drive): [train.tar](https://drive.google.com/file/d/0BwcIeDbwQ0XmdENwQ3R4TUVTMHc/view?usp=sharing), [validation.tar](https://drive.google.com/file/d/0BwcIeDbwQ0XmUEVJRjl4Tkd4bTA/view?usp=sharing)

+### Training Domain Generation

+The training domain was custom-generated for the challenge.
+The `section_id` in the file name indicates the 3D model dataset used to get this image.
+We used manually chosen subsets of [ShapenetCore](https://www.shapenet.org/), [NTU 3D](http://3d.csie.ntu.edu.tw/~dynamic/database/index.html), [SHREC 2010](http://www.itl.nist.gov/iad/vug/sharp/contest/2010/Generic3DWarehouse/) with some labels retrieved from [TSB](http://www.kde.cs.tut.ac.jp/benchmark/tsb/) and our own collection of 3D CAD models from 3D Warehouse SketchUp.
+A technical report detailing the data generation process will be released in the near future.

 ## Baselines and Rules

 We have several baseline models with data readers in the [`/model`](model) folder.
 Each model has a short README on how to run it.